Semidefinite representation for convex hulls of real algebraic curves

-Since a finite intersection of projected spectrahedra is again a projected spectrahedron, it suffices to show that each of $K_0$, $K_\xi$ and $K_F$ as above is a projected spectrahedron.
+Since a finite intersection of sdp-representable sets is again sdp-representable, it suffices to show that each of $K_0$, $K_\xi$ and $K_F$ as above is sdp-representable.
 Each of the sets $K_F$ is a union of an open halfplane $H$ with a convex subset of the line $\partial H$.
-Using the result of \cite{ns}, such $K_F$ is a projected spectrahedron.
-(Due to the elementary nature of this situation, one can easily find an explicit semidefinite representation directly.)
-The sets $K_\xi$ ($\xi\in\Ex(\ol K)$) are projected spectrahedra by \cite{nt} Proposition 3.1.
-For $K_0$ we use Netzer's construction from \cite{nt}.
+Using the result of Netzer and Sinn \cite{ns}, such $K_F$ has a semidefinite representation.
+(Due to the elementary nature of this situation, one can easily find an explicit such representation directly.)
+The sets $K_\xi$ ($\xi\in\Ex(\ol K)$) have semidefinite representations by \cite{nt} Proposition 3.1.
+For $K_0$ we employ Netzer's construction from \cite{nt}.
 Let $N= \partial\ol K\setminus M_0$, a closed subset of $\partial\ol K$ with $K_0=\interior(K)\cup N$, and let $T=\ol{\conv(N)}$.
-Then $T$ is a closed convex subset of $\ol K$, and is a projected spectrahedron by Theorem \ref{sdpclosed}.
+Then $T$ is a closed convex subset of $\ol K$, and is sdp-representable by Theorem \ref{sdpclosed}.
 By construction, and by Proposition \ref{rcconvhull}, $T\cap\partial\ol K=N=\partial\ol K\setminus M_0$.
 Using the notation introduced in \cite{nt}, let $(T\lal\ol K)$ denote the union of the relative interiors of all the faces of $\ol K$ that meet $T$.
 We see that $(T\lal\ol K)=\interior(K)\cup N=K_0$.
-By \cite{nt} Theorem 3.8, $(T\lal\ol K)$ is a projected spectrahedron, which proves our theorem. \end{proof}
+By \cite{nt} Theorem 3.8, $(T\lal\ol K)$ is sdp-representable, which proves our theorem. \end{proof}